 A bone graft can be placed at the time of an extraction or, in some cases, at the time of the implant.
 Dr Lim or Dr Sridhar will talk to you about your options and help you make the decision that is right for your needs.
-So if you've got questions about dental implants, please don't hesitate to contact our Chatswood, NSW dental office.
+So if you've got questions about dental implants, please don't hesitate to contact our Chatswood, NSW dental clinic.

 Does the dental implant procedure hurt?

 Your comfort is one of our highest priorities at Chatswood Dental Associates.
 We offer local anaesthesia and sedation to help make your implant-placement procedure pain free.
 We even bring in sedation specialists to provide IV sedation here in our dental clinic if needed.